 Reformers will welcome the declaration of intent implied in a disinvestment target of Rs 40,000 crore for the coming year—and another Rs 14,000 crore in the one month left in this year—and the assertion that the return to fiscal rectitude has begun with the deficit being pruned to 5.5% of GDP.
 The proposal to issue new banking licences to the private sector after a gap of over 10 years should also please business groups that have been hankering for entry into the sector.

-been given just 2.5% more than in last year's budget and the ambitious Bharat Nirman has got just 6% over the budgetary allocation last year.
+In contrast, the aam admi might wonder why the 'flagship' rural employment scheme (NREGS) has been given just 2.5% more than in last year's budget and the ambitious Bharat Nirman has got just 6% over the budgetary allocation last year.
 In real terms, adjusting for inflation, both would amount to a cut in outlays.

-the government an additional Rs 26,100 crore in the coming year.
+The aam admi is also hardly likely to be pleased with the hike in fuel prices by way of excise and customs duty increases on crude oil and petroleum products—which alone are estimated to yield the government an additional Rs 26,100 crore in the coming year.
 This is bound to stoke fears of further inflation.
 The fact that excise duty hikes are more or less across the board—in a partial exit from the stimulus package rolled out through late 2008 and early 2009—does not help.

 Mukherjee's announcement that excise duty on petrol and diesel will go up by one rupee per litre prompted what might well be the first-ever boycott of a Budget speech, or a part of it, by the opposition.
 That's a sign that these parties believe they can gain some political traction on the issue.